 Tip: Ask for a ‘latte’ and you will receive a glass of milk, which is exactly what you ordered!
 The word latte actually means milk in Italian.
-A caffè latte on the other hand is espresso with hot milk, usually served in a glass, no foam.
+A caffè latte, on the other hand, is espresso with hot milk and usually served in a glass, no foam.

 In most parts of the world, early risers sport takeaway cups of hot lattes or flat white as they go about their morning commute.
 But, the French don’t quite do coffee that way.

 It’s not just the coffee that has earned France the credit for its café noir, it’s the French coffee culture.
 Drinking coffee in France is not just about the quality of the coffee beans or the taste of your espresso, but also about how you’re experiencing your morning caffeine as you read a newspaper, catch up with a friend, or simply watch the day go by.

 In French, coffee is café.
 Un café is a shot of espresso.
 A café allongé is an espresso diluted with hot water, much like an americano.
 A noisette is a shot of espresso with a dash of hot milk.
 A café crème is espresso topped off with foamed milk, similar to a cappuccino.
 A café au lait is filtered coffee with milk, almost exclusively served at a French home with the classic French breakfast; tartine with jam or butter.